Verben im Deutschen – Erklärungen und Beispiele

 Die Konjugation starker Verben

 Well, I just hope that you are seated.
 And having a cup of coffee in front of you isn’t a bad idea, either.
 You really have to be strong now… We are going to talk about the conjugation of strong German verbs!

-And here is some bad news right at the beginning: The most effective way of mastering strong German verbs is practicing.
+And here are some bad news right at the beginning: The most effective way of mastering strong German verbs is practice.
 There are some rules you have to follow, but actually there are a lot of exceptions.

 The Conjugation of Strong Verbs in Präsens

 So, in this case we have irregular verbs.
-Luckily, there are only vowel changes in the second and third person singular, which can be structured in the following three kinds:
+Luckily, there are only vowel changes in the second and third person singular, which can be categorized in the following three kinds: